SOCIAL WORK SERVICES AT THE CENTER

 Available to discuss concerns on a short term basis with assessment for clinical referrals if needed.

 Facilitates groups to provide assistance with issues of concern.
-See Support Groups
+We currently have a support group for Caregivers, Grandparents, Mens, and Widow/Widowers.

 Works in collaboration with individual treatment goals to maximize Center